pjtunstall/ziggurats/README.md

 }
 ```

-Another surprise was that, according to the FPS display in Chrome, setting `controller.frame = 50 / 3` and, in `controller.loop` running
+Another thing that initially suprised me: according to the frame-rate display in Chrome (frame rendering stats), setting `controller.frame = 50 / 3` and, in `controller.loop` running

 ```javascript
 if (timestamp - this.lastTimestamp < this.frame) {